 Negotiating on price

 The negotiating part of buying a car can be daunting for many people.
 What’s a fair price?
-What’s a good deal?
 To get around these fears, it’s important to keep a few things top of mind, when finalising your car purchase:

-- Do your research – a quick check online can make sure that the listing price is fair for the model, year and odometer reading of your chosen vehicle.
+- Do your research – a quick online check can make sure that the sale price is fair.
+It can compare car models, year and odometer reading of your chosen vehicle.

-- Organise your finance in advance – money in the bank ready to go into your negotiation is preferred, as is pre-approved finance for your car loan if this is the way you’re purchasing your vehicle.
+- Organise your finance in advance – money in the bank when you start negotiating is helpful.
+As is pre-approved finance for your car loan if this is the way you’re purchasing your vehicle.
 Sometimes, navigating car dealer finance can delay the sale for you.

-Remember that once you have signed the legal purchase agreement, you are committed to the purchase, so it’s worth putting in the time and effort to land on a price you’re happy with.
+Once you have signed the legal purchase agreement, you are committed to the car purchase.
+It’s worth putting in the time and effort to land on a price you’re happy with.

 The NZ Automobile Association has some great tips for first time negotiators: